The 5 Best Canon F-1 Camera Lenses

 F-1 Zoom Lenses

 Canon FD 35-105mm f/3.5 & Vivitar Series 1 70-210mm f/3.5

-Be aware that all of these are older zoom lenses.
+You need to keep in mind that all of these are older zoom lenses.

-- Photo quality will probably not be high-quality when shot with the largest aperture.
+- Image quality will not be good when shot wide open.

-- Either or possibly both ends of the focal range often have a large amount of lens distortion.
+- One or both ends of the focal range may suffer from a large amount of distortion.

-- Zooms are larger and generally weigh more than primes.
+- Zoom lenses are larger and generally heavier than primes.